Enter

 Enter Entries Open March 01 to April 31 2025

-2025 Herald Sun Aria Competition heats and semi final dates TBC:
+2025 Herald Sun Aria Competition heats and semi final dates:

 Venue for Heats & Semi-Finals: Ballarat Mechanics Institute, Minerva Space, Sturt St, Ballarat